developerandre/strophe-dart/README.md

 Strophe is a Dart library for speaking XMPP via BOSH (XEP 124 and XEP 206) and WebSockets (RFC 7395).

-Its primary purpose is to enable web-based, real-time XMPP applications that run in any dart,flutter and web.
+Its primary purpose is to enable web-based, real-time XMPP applications that run in any dart,flutter and web application.

 License